 - Add all your ingredients to a food processor.
 Process until clumps together.
 I like to keep it chunky.

 - Roll into balls the size of ping pong balls.
-Should make 16 balls (4 per burger).
+Should make 16 balls (4 per person).

-- Lightly brush the bottom and top of each ball with olive oil and place on a baking tray.
+- Lightly brush the bottom and top of each ball with flavorless oil or spray with cooking spray and place on a baking tray*.

 - Bake 20 minutes.